NoahShore/City_Green_Sapce_and_Health/README.md

             Mental Health not good for >=14 days.
 Age Group Adults >=18 years Visits to Doctor for Routine Check-ups.
 Age Group Adults >=18 years

+### Assumptions:
+        Assumptions: Healthier populations use the city parks more perhaps due to conveniance, work schedules, lifestyles, safer environments, their ages, ......
+        We did not look at whether the number of city parks was in proportion to the size of the city and its population.
+        We do not know how many people actually visited any of the city parks.

 ### Summary:

-        Assumptions: Healthier populations use the city parks more perhaps due to conveniance, work schedules, lifestyles, safer environments, their ages, ......

-        Paste visualizations here ......brief story of visualization....what the cdc value means, and what does the Park Score Rank mean.
-Summary / Findings
+### Visualizations.
 Paste visualizations here ......
+brief story of visualization....what the cdc value means, and what does the Park Score Rank mean.

 ### CONCLUSION:

 ### NEXT STEPS:
+Visit green spaces more often for various activities: Walks, bike rides, lunches / picnics, reading, meditations, etc.

+Visit your care provider for your wellness and health routine check-ups

+Business can implement more wellness or within their wellness / incentive program offerings to encourage employees/families to enjoy green spaces

+City or State Parks could develop apps for personal tracking of park visits to encourage more people to make the effort, and track their activities (fitness measures) specifically completed oon park grounds.

+Parks could gather counts of active app users to leverage getting more funding/grants for parks, and educational, wellness programs in the parks.

+Further research / analysis is needed on the density of the city compared to the number of city parks, counts of visits to the park, geographical locations income level of neighbourhoods,

 ## TECHNICAL DETAILS: